MedVertical

 Regression-test your Implementation Guide on every pull request.

-Point --ig=./ at your local IG directory and --corpus=./test-corpus/ at a set of test resources.
+Install your IG once with records profile install, then point validate-file at your test resources.
 Records validates your profiles against real data on every PR.
 Constraint regressions surface in the PR check — not in downstream implementations weeks later.

 PR-level delta